The 3 Stages of Maintenance

 Failure Detection Timeline

-By the time you can hear a spindle bearing screaming, you are already at the end of the curve.
-The damage is done.
-Predictive tools (Vibration, Oil Analysis, Thermography) detect the issue months in advance (Point P), giving you time to order parts and schedule the repair.
+By the time you can hear a spindle bearing screaming, you are already near the end of the curve.
+Predictive tools (vibration, oil analysis, thermography) can surface abnormal trends earlier (Point P), giving you time to validate the signal, order parts, and schedule the repair.

 Calculating the ROI